You know that you need to get “real world” experience, but where do you start? Hear what other SJSU students have done.

 VolunteerMatch - Find volunteer opportunities in areas such as advocacy, technology, education, health, and more.

-Serve as a mentor to other students and share your experience as a Spartan.
+Learn from professionals in the field or serve as a mentor to other students and share your experience as a Spartan.

 Mentoring Resources - Find the right mentor for you.
 Review the list of possible mentorship opportunities available to SJSU students.